 2> if the frequency on which the UE is configured to transmit non-PS related sidelink discovery announcements is included in discInterFreqList in SystemInformationBlockType19 broadcast by the cell on which the UE camps, with discTxResources included and set to requestDedicated:

-1> if configured by upper layers to transmit PS related sidelink discovery announcements:
+1> if configured by upper layers to transmit non-relay PS related sidelink discovery announcements:

-2> if the frequency on which the UE is configured to transmit PS related sidelink discovery announcements concerns the camped frequency while SystemInformationBlockType19 of the cell on which the UE camps; includes discConfigPS but does not include discTxPoolPS-Common; or
+2> if the frequency on which the UE is configured to transmit non-relay PS related sidelink discovery announcements concerns the camped frequency while SystemInformationBlockType19 of the cell on which the UE camps; includes discConfigPS but does not include discTxPoolPS-Common; or

 2> if the frequency on which the UE is configured to transmit non-relay PS related sidelink discovery announcements (e.g. group member discovery) is included in discInterFreqList in SystemInformationBlockType19 broadcast by the cell on which the UE camps, with discTxResourcePS included and set to requestDedicated:

-3> if configured by upper layers to transmit non-relay PS related sidelink discovery announcements; or

-3> if configured by upper layers to transmit relay related sidelink discovery announcements:
+if configured by upper layers to transmit relay PS related sidelink discovery announcements:

-4> if the UE is acting as relay; and if the RSRP measurement of the cell on which the UE camps is below discThreshHiRelayUE, if included in SystemInformationBlockType19 of the cell on which the UE camps; and above discThreshLoRelayUE, if included in the same SystemInformationBlockType19; or
+2> if the UE is acting as relay; and if the RSRP measurement of the cell on which the UE camps is below discThreshHiRelayUE, if included in SystemInformationBlockType19 of the cell on which the UE camps; and above discThreshLoRelayUE, if included in the same SystemInformationBlockType19; or

-4> if the UE is selecting a relay/ has a selected relay; and if the RSRP measurement of the cell on which the UE camps is below discThreshHiRemoteUE, if included in SystemInformationBlockType19 of the cell on which the UE camps:
+2> if the UE is selecting a relay/ has a selected relay; and if the RSRP measurement of the cell on which the UE camps is below discThreshHiRemoteUE, if included in SystemInformationBlockType19 of the cell on which the UE camps:

+3> if the frequency on which the UE is configured to transmit relay PS related sidelink discovery announcements concerns the camped frequency while SystemInformationBlockType19 of the cell on which the UE camps; includes discConfigPS but does not include discTxPoolPS-Common; or

+3> if the frequency on which the UE is configured to transmit relay PS related sidelink discovery announcements is included in discInterFreqList in SystemInformationBlockType19 broadcast by the cell on which the UE camps, with discTxResourcePS included and set to requestDedicated:

 NOTE: Upper layers initiate an RRC connection.
 The interaction with NAS is left to UE implementation.